scijs/ndarray-blas-level2/README.md

 Calculates `y <- alpha*A*x + beta*y` for symmetric matrices.
 If `fromLower = true`, the function uses the lower triangular part of the matrix; for `false` it uses the upper triangular part. `alpha` defaults to 1.0 and `beta` defaults to 0.0 if not specified.

 ## Credits
-(c) 2015 Ricky Reusser.
-MIT License
+&copy; 2016 Scijs Authors.
+MIT License.